UnlimitedSystems/uxexchange/README.md

-# Waves Client (beta version)
+# UXExchange - Unlimited Exchange

-The new client is available here and at [beta.wavesplatform.com](https://beta.wavesplatform.com/).
+UXExchange is an open source and decentralized exchange

-The old stable client is available at [waveswallet.io](https://waveswallet.io/) and on branch [old-client](https://github.com/wavesplatform/WavesGUI/tree/old-client).
+based on the code of the WavesGUI [located-here](https://github.com/wavesplatform/WavesGUI/tree/old-client).

 ## Setup